azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 # Monthly overview dashboard
 #Data Analysis procedures:
 1. The dataset was in xlsx format and was imported in Tableau Desktop for analysis.
-2. Sales KPIs were  with Tableau calculated fields to mesure performance: # of leads created,# of leads won,lead flow, lead conversion rate, average sales cycle time.
+2. Sales KPIs were  with Tableau calculated fields to measure performance: # of leads created,# of leads won,lead flow, lead conversion rate, average sales cycle time.
-3. Overall the the lead creation increased in a very good extent in March thus showing a upward trend in the performance of the teams.
+3. Overall the the lead creation increased in a very good extent in March thus showing an upward trend in the performance of the teams.
 4. Lead flow was the highest in UK meaning UK sales reps were in discussion with highest number of clients

 #Creating KPIs by Tableau calculated fields

 #Number of leads created:

-In order to track the number of leads created a new caluclated field was created in Tableau by counting the number of 'Contacted' field on Lead state column as following:
+In order to track the number of leads created, a new caluclated field was created in Tableau by counting the number of 'Contacted' field on Lead state column as following:

 COUNT(IF [Lead State]="CONTACTED" THEN [Lead Id] END)